hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 Cons: The server must handle the burden of accepting all TLS connections just to perform XFRs with a small number of secondaries.
-Client behavior to REFUSED response is not clearly defined (see below).
+Client behavior to REFUSED response is not clearly defined (see (#response-rcodes)).
 Currently, none of the major open source DNS authoritative implementations offer an option for different response policies in different transports (but such functionality could potentially be implemented using a proxy).